xytovl/steam-runtime-tools/docs/container-runtime.md

-The *Steam Linux Runtime 2.0 (soldier)* compatibility tool, app ID 1391110, is automatically downloaded to your Steam library as `steamapps/common/SteamLinuxRuntime_soldier` when you select a version of Proton that requires it, or the *Steam Linux Runtime* compatibility tool which requires it (see below).
+The *Steam Linux Runtime 2.0 (soldier)* compatibility tool, app ID 1391110, is automatically downloaded to your Steam library as `steamapps/common/SteamLinuxRuntime_soldier` when you select a version of Proton that requires it, or the *Steam Linux Runtime 1.0 (scout)* compatibility tool which requires it (see below).
 It can also be installed by running this command:

     steam steam://install/1391110